mlrun/mlrun/docs/concepts/decorators-and-auto-logging.md

 )
 ```

-The outcome will be a run with:
+The outcome is a run with:
 1. A label with key "framework" and value "scikit-learn".
 2. Two inputs "train_data" and "predict_input" created from Pandas DataFrame.
 3. An artifact called "prediction" of type "dataset".
 The contents of the dataset will be the return value (in this case the prediction result).